RenderKit/oidn/README.md

 to 0 to let the library compute the actual strides automatically, as a convenience.

-Images support only the `OIDN_FORMAT_FLOAT3` and `OIDN_FORMAT_HALF3` pixel formats.
+Images support only `FLOAT` and `HALF` pixel formats with up to 3 channels.
 Custom image layouts with extra channels (e.g. alpha channel) or other data are supported as well by specifying a non-zero pixel stride.
-This way, expensive image layout conversion and copying can be avoided but the extra data will be ignored by the filter.
+This way, expensive image layout conversion and copying can be avoided but the extra channels will be ignored by the filter.
+If these channels also need to be denoised, separate filters can be used.

 To unset a previously set image parameter, returning it to a state as if it had not been set, call